Hidden Markov Models for Multivariate Panel Data: Background

 where $\vecvartheta$ denotes the vector of model parameters, $u_{itj}=1$ if $\vecx_{it}$ is in state $j$ and $u_{itj}=0$ otherwise, and $v_{itjk}=1$ if $\vecx_{i,t-1}$ is in state $j$ and $\vecx_{it}$ is in state $k$ and $v_{itjk}=0$ otherwise.

 For the E-step, the conditional expectations of the indicator variables, denoted by $\hat{u}_{itj}$ and $\hat{v}_{itjk}$, respectively, are calculated as

-For the M-step, we maximize the expected complete-data log-likelihood with respect to the initial distribution $\boldsymbol{\delta}$, transition matrix $\mathbf{\Gamma}$, and the assumed state-dependent distribution parameters --- in our case the Gaussian distribution.
+For the M-step, we maximize the expected complete-data log-likelihood with respect to the initial distribution $\boldsymbol{\delta}$, transition matrix $\mathbf{\Gamma}$, and the assumed state-dependent distribution parameters --- in our case, the Gaussian distribution.
 This yields the following updates:

-The EM algorithm is commonly used to estimate HMM parameters and, although the $\hat{\boldsymbol{\Sigma}}_j$ update in \eqref{eqn:thisone} is considered standard, it does not consider the distinct correlation structure that can arise from longitudinal studies.
-As an example, in clinical studies, one might expect measures from healthy individuals to remain relatively stable over time and measures from diseased individuals to worsen with time.
-The standard covariance update in \eqref{eqn:thisone} would be unable to model this autoregressive relationship directly.
-Additionally, the traditional covariance update \eqref{eqn:thisone} may fail when variability, or lack thereof, at or across time points is dependent on the states or the time points themselves.
+The EM algorithm is commonly used to estimate HMM parameters.
+The traditional covariance update \eqref{eqn:thisone} may involve too many free parameters and facilitating parsimony might be desirable.
 In such cases, the proposed family of models discussed in Section~\ref{models}, which we shall call the Cholesky-decomposed Gaussian HMMs (CDGHMM) family, would allow for improved modelling of the covariance matrices.
 In Section \ref{method}, we introduce the CDGHMM family and further adjust the Baum-Welch algorithm to account for non-random missing data --- a common feature arising from longitudinal studies that is often overlooked.